vegaprotocol/specs/protocol/0007-POSN-non_core_positions_api.md

 The API is expected to expose:

-### Position
+### Position (for the market for the key)

-- Open volume (this is a core API)
+- Open volume (this is a core API).
-- Open volume average entry price (method = averaged)
+- Open volume average entry price (method = averaged).
-- Unrealised P&L (method = averaged)
+- Unrealised P&L.
+- Realised P&L.
-- Realised P&L for the market for the key (method = averaged)
+- Realised P&L since the last time the position changed from 0 or flipped sign.
+- Realised P&L including fees.
-- Realised P&L for the market for the key including fees(method = averaged)
+- Realised P&L including fees since the last time the position changed from 0 or flipped sign.
+- Realised P&L inclding fundings.
-- Realised P&L for the market for the key inclding fundings (method = averaged)
+- Realised P&L inclding fundings since the last time the position changed from 0 or flipped sign.
-- Realised P&L for the market for the key including both fees and fundings (method = averaged)
+- Realised P&L including both fees and fundings.
-- Realised P&L for the market for the key since the position last changed from 0 (method = averaged)
+- Realised P&L including both fees and fundings since the last time the position changed from 0 or flipped sign.
-- Taker fees paid for the market for the key.
+- Taker fees paid.
-- Taker fees paid for the market for the key since position last changed from 0.
+- Taker fees paid since the last time the position changed from 0 or flipped sign.
-- Maker fees received for the market for the key.
+- Maker fees received.
-- Maker fees received for the market for the key since position last changed from 0.
+- Maker fees received since the last time the position changed from 0 or flipped sign.
-- Funding total for the market for the key.
+- Fundings total.
-- Funding total for the market for the key since position last changed from 0.
+- Fundings total since the last time the position changed from 0 or flipped sign.

 ### Trade